BAWES-Universe/studenthub-candidate/README.md

-# payroll-candidate
+# payroll-admin
-Candidate Frontend app for Payroll
+Frontend app for the Admin portal